quentin-blacklock/quentin-blacklock.github.io/_pages/about.md

 ### Software Development, Data Analytics, Strategic Management of Technology, Knowledge & People
 _____

-Quentin has a strong manufacturing background with 20 + years of experience that includes operations, technology and management, that has prepared him for the challenges as business seeks digitally transformation.
+I have a strong manufacturing background with 20 + years of experience that includes operations, technology and management, that has prepared me for the challenges as business seeks digitally transformation.

-Quentin seeks opportunities to solve business problems through software development, data analytics, and the strategic management of technology, people and knowledge.
+I seek new opportunities to solve business problems through software development, data analytics, and the strategic management of technology, people and knowledge.

-Passionate about lifelong learning, Quentin is currently exploring gamification in business, Power BI, and social knowledge management.
+Passionate about lifelong learning, I am currently exploring gamification in business, Power BI, and social knowledge management.

 Outside of geek stuff, Quentin enjoys golfing, distance cycling, and craft beer.

 ## Experience
 _____